BorisKisyov/LoRa-LoRaWAN-Security-SKFS/README.md

 # SKFS LoRaWAN Security Lab

-This repository is prepared so a professor can download it directly from GitHub and start the demo with one command.
+This repository is prepared so you can download it directly from GitHub and start the demo with one command.

 ## Default plug-and-play demo